-One of Andrew's favorite classes was on Chinese Film.
-They would spend a day discussing film theory and Chinese politics, then another watching well-curated art house films.
+Andrew took Chinese Film, where the class would spend a day discussing film theory and Chinese politics, then another watching well-curated art house films.

-In Summer 2021, Andrew worked on an intergenerational research team with Professor Aldrich conducting comparative analysis between Boston and Japan's climate change policy.
+Andrew worked on an intergenerational research team with Professor Daniel Aldrich conducting comparative analysis between Boston and Japan's climate change policy.

-Andrew completed his first co-op remotely during the pandemic with the nonprofit organization Safecast in Japan, doing immersive field research on Fukushima.
+Andrew completed his first co-op remotely during the pandemic with the Japanese nonprofit Safecast, doing immersive field research on Fukushima.

-In Summer 2 2021, Andrew did an internship with the JICA Kyrgyzstan office on the regional economic development project "One Village One Product."
+He interned with JICA's Kyrgyzstan office on the regional economic development project "One Village One Product."

-Andrew will join the NU Political Review journal as a writer in the upcoming academic year, writing on Japanese Politics and the Asia-Pacific.
+Andrew joined NU Political Review and focused his contributions on stories about Japanese Politics and the Asia-Pacific.